Wim Scholtmeijer: Honours

-Dutch National Team
+Dutch national team

-Scholtmeijer was selected in 2003 to the National Team by headcoach Jan Sjouke van den Bos.
+Scholtmeijer was selected in 2003 to the national korfball team by headcoach Jan Sjouke van den Bos.
 Scholtmeijer participated in four international tournaments, winning gold at all appearances.
 Scholtmeijer won the individual award of Best Player of the Tournament at the 2003 World Championship.

 Coaching career

-Dutch National Team headcoach
+Dutch national team

-In 2014 Scholtmeijer replaced Jan Sjouke van den Bos as the headcoach of the Dutch National Team.
+In 2014, Scholtmeijer replaced Jan Sjouke van den Bos as the head coach of the Dutch national korfball team.
 In this role he won gold medals at six international tournaments.
 In 2020, after six years in service, Scholtmeijer was replaced by Jan Niebeek.

 PKC

 In 2020 Scholtmeijer joined his former teammate Jennifer Tromp to be the new coaching staff for PKC.